saramonzon/rnatoy.scif/README.md

  cufflinks
     tophat
   samtools
+nextflow-docker-config
+nextflow-singularity-config
 ```

-And look at an application in detail.
+The last two were installed from [helpers.scif](helpers.scif), and the first two from [rnatoy.scif](rnatoy.scif).
+We can look at an application in detail.

 ```
 $ docker run vanessa/rnatoy help samtools